-Special rules apply to the purchase of property, change of investments, major purchases, revision of bylaws or legal actions.
+Special rules apply to the purchase of property, change of investments, major purchases (as defined in Section 4F), revision of bylaws or legal actions.
 A 2/3 vote of the votes cast by the entire membership is required.

-AMENDMENTS The bylaws may be amended by the membership by a 2/3 vote of those present at a meeting.
+AMENDMENTS

 The First Amendment – Accidents, Sickness or Death of Members Such reports are to be made during a regular meeting night.
 Upon the death of any member or being reported, the president shall have at that meeting the members stand in silent meditation for one minute.

-The Second Amendment This amendment has been replaced by Paragraph 4F

 Termination of the Club Termination occurs when the members vote to disband at a special meeting called by the Board for this purpose.
 The club shall no longer be an AMA chartered club.
 The Board of directors shall have the sole responsibility to dispose of the assets of the club and shall distribute them equally to at least three or more charitable organizations.